jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd-hwa-tutorial.md

 ## Linux Setups

-Linux 64-bit distribution is required. **The supported GPU varies by kernel and firmware versions.**
+A 64-bit Linux distribution is required. **The supported GPU varies by kernel and firmware versions.**

 ### Known Issues And Limitations